-SIL Verification - PFD or PFH?
+SIL verification – PFD or PFH – how to decide?

-This blog will help if you have ever attempted a SIL verification probability of failure calculation for a safety function.
-A safety integrity level - SIL verification is required for compliance with IEC 61511 / ISA 61511 in the process sector and in IEC 62061 projects in the machinery sector.
+A safety integrity level - SIL - verification is required for compliance with IEC 61511 / ISA 61511 in the process sector and in IEC 62061 projects in the machinery sector.

 Limitations of SIL verification

 At the outset, let's be clear that probability of failure calculations are far from an exact science.
-Calculating a possibility does not make the outcome accurate, especially if the assumptions are incomplete or if the underlying data is flawed.
+Calculating a probability does not make the outcome accurate, especially if the assumptions are incomplete or if the underlying data is flawed.

 Get the safety requirements specification (SRS)

 The Safety Requirements Specification (SRS) must be the starting point for any SIL verification probability of failure calculation exercise.
-Requirements for each safety function provide a vital link to the hazard and risk analysis.
+Requirements for each safety function provide a vital link back to the hazard and risk analysis.

 In the early stages of design, the SRS may not specify the actual equipment or even the required level of redundancy.
 It is commonplace for there to be several updates of the SRS following SIL verification at multiple stages in design.